zaceJin/Talos_Balance/README.md

 - ``FREQUENCY_TALOS_HZ``, ``GAINS_P_ALL``, ``GAINS_D_ALL`` : These values need to be tuned if the robot does not have enough strength (can not move) or his actions are jerky and unstable.
 You can test different combination of gains and frequencies with the class test_PD.py
 - ``FREQUENCY_UPDATE_CONTROL_HZ`` : Frequency at which we update q_des and v_des on the PD controller.
 50 hz is a very low value and we may need to increase it.
 - (For Solo) ``SOLO_NAME`` : Select solo8 or solo12.
 Solo12 has 4 more controlled joints on shoulders.
+- (If torques control) ``DIVIDE_BOUNDS_TORQUES`` : Divide the torques bounds.
+This limits the torques actions in the environment (the robot flies in pybullet if too large).

 ### Functions
 - ``reset()`` : Reset the robot position/orientation and forces applied on it.
 The robot's starting configuration is defined by parameters ``_robot_start_pos`` and ```_robot_start_orientation``.